esteveslima/express-template/README.md

  - [Docker] - Services containerization (vscode extension should also be installed)

+ Provides isolation and a standard system in a container for applications to run.

   Each service has a `Dockerfile` and `Dockerfile.dev` with a few configurations to create a node js container image and copy the server inside of it,for production and development consecutivelly(`.dev` is useful for automatic changes and testing).

   A `.dockerignore` is also set to filter files copied to the container.